About the OU-TU School of Community Medicine

 Our unique focus doesn’t end with medical education and clinical service.
 Our teams work closely with other programs at OU-Tulsa to define what healthcare will look like in the future.
 This OU-Tulsa family is revolutionizing healthcare delivery and redefining a healthy community.

 Mission, Vision, and Goal

 Mission: The mission of the University of Oklahoma is to provide the best possible educational experience for students through excellence in teaching, research, creative activity and service to the state and society.
-The University of Oklahoma School of Community Medicine (OUSCM) focuses this mission on explicitly improving the health and health care of the entire community.
+The OU-TU School of Community Medicine focuses this mission on explicitly improving the health and healthcare of the entire community.

 Vision: Educate and train a new generation of practitioners with the skills and desire to improve the health status of all Oklahomans.
 Build a learning community to improve the health of individuals and their communities through caring, learning, research, collaboration and dignity.

 Goal: Leverage the leadership, education, research and clinical service resources of OU-Tulsa to improve the health of entire communities.